United States Capitol Complex

-The United States Capitol Complex is a group of twenty buildings and facilities (complex of buildings) in Washington, D.C., that are used by the federal government of the United States.
+The United States Capitol Complex is a group of twenty buildings, grounds, and facilities in Washington, D.C., that are used by the United States Congress, and federal courts.
 The buildings and grounds within the complex are managed and supervised by the Architect of the Capitol.

 Buildings and grounds

-While the Capitol is the central feature of the complex, other parts of the Capitol Complex include the:
+The Capitol Building is the central feature of the complex.
+Other parts of the Capitol Complex include: